On the Brauer groups of fibrations

 \subsection{Proof of Theorem \ref{finitebrauer}}

-Firstly, note that in the case that $k$ is finite, by Milne's theorems in \cite{Mil5,Mil6}, the finiteness of $\Br(\CX_{k^s})^{G_k}(\non p)$ is equivalent to Tate conjecture for divisors on $\CX$.
+Firstly, note that in the case that $k$ is finite, by \cite[Thm.
+2.3]{Lic}, the finiteness of $\Br(\CX_{k^s})^{G_k}(\non p)$ is equivalent to the Tate conjecture for divisors on $\CX$.

-We will prove that the finiteness of $\Br(X_{K^s})^{G_K}(\non p)$ by induction on the transcendence degree of $K/k$.
+We will prove the finiteness of $\Br(X_{K^s})^{G_K}(\non p)$ by the induction on the transcendence degree of $K/k$.
 If $K/k$ is of transcendence degree $0$, a smooth projective variety over $K$ can be view as a smooth projective variety over $k$.
 So the claim is true by assumptions.

 Assume that the claim is true for all extensions $l/k$ of transcendence degree $n$.
 Let $K/k$ be a finitely generated extension of transcendence degree $n+1$.
-Let $X/K$ be a smooth projective connected variety over $K$, by extending $K$, we might assume that $X/K$ is geometrically connected. $K$ can be regarded as the function field of a smooth projective geometrically connected curve $C$ over a field $l$ of transcendence degree $n$ over $k$. $X\lra \Spec K$ can be extended to a smooth morphism $\pi:\CX\lra C$.
+Let $X/K$ be a smooth projective connected variety over $K$, by extending $K$, we may assume that $X/K$ is geometrically connected. $K$ can be regarded as the function field of a smooth projective geometrically connected curve $C$ over a field $l$ of transcendence degree $n$ over $k$. $X\lra \Spec K$ can be extended to a smooth morphism $\pi:\CX\lra C$.
 By Theorem \ref{thm1.2},

 has a finite cokernel.
 It suffices to show that $\Br(\CX_{l^s})^{G_l}(\non p) $ is finite.
-By Proposition \ref{purity}, we might shrink $\CX$ such that there is an alteration $f:\CX^{\prime}\lra \CX$ such that $\CX^{\prime}$ admits a smooth projective compactification over a finite extension of $l$.
-Replacing $l$ by a finite extension will not change the question, so we might assume that $\CX^{\prime}$ admits a smooth projective compactification over $l$.
-By shrinking $\CX$, we might assume that $f$ is finite flat.
+By Proposition \ref{purity}, we may shrink $\CX$ such that there is an alteration $f:\CX^{\prime}\lra \CX$ such that $\CX^{\prime}$ admits a smooth projective compactification over a finite extension of $l$.
+Replacing $l$ by a finite extension will not change the question, so we may assume that $\CX^{\prime}$ admits a smooth projective compactification over $l$.
+By shrinking $\CX$, we may assume that $f$ is finite flat.
 Then the kernel of